AyanGadpal/Face.AntiSpoofing/README.md

 # Face Anti Spoofing
 With the ascent of Face recognition technology being used in the high-security area, The need for face antispoofing is increasing, Thus this repository contains various pre-trained models, This Repository attempts to bring all those models together and create an easy to use API for them.
+I created this repository to be a part of larger system.
+Add face detetion on top of this to improve the performance.

 # Usage
 Import AntiSpoofing from AntiSpoofing, Create an object and use it